vengaer/cldm/README.md

 ### Behavior Specifiers

 ###### `EXPECT_CALL(function_name)`
 First half of setting up a mocking behavior for the function *function_name*.
 Combined with `WILL_ONCE` or `WILL_REPEATEDLY` to generate a well-formed statement.
-Mocking code must have been generated using a `MOCK_FUNCTION` or `MOCK_FUNCTION_VOID` macro.
+Mocking code for *function_name* must have been generated using a `MOCK_FUNCTION` or `MOCK_FUNCTION_VOID` macro.

 ###### `WILL_ONCE(matcher)`
-One of the potential second halves for setting up a mocking behavior, must appear appended to an `EXPECT_CALL` invocation (separated by a period (.)). `WILL_ONCE` causes the next immediate call to the function being mocked to generate a call to the mock instead.
+One of the potential second halves for setting up a mocking behavior, must appear appended to an `EXPECT_CALL` invocation (separated by a period (.)). `WILL_ONCE` causes the next immediate call to the function being mocked to generate a call described by the *matcher* parameter instead.
 Any subsequent call invokes the original, unmocked function.

 ###### `WILL_REPEATEDLY(matcher)`
 One of the potential second halves for setting up a mocking behavior. `WILL_REPEATEDLY` works much like `WILL_ONCE`, the only difference being that all subsequent calls to the function begin mocked will generate calls to the mock instead.